Violence Prevention

 In addition, the following administrative offices have procedures available for addressing various concerns:

-Dean of Students Office (for all issues of concern involving students)
+Office of Student Assistance and Support (for all issues of concern involving students)

 70 Bascom Hall